August 19, 2018

 Manufacture of printed circuit boards

 To make printed circuit boards, they start with a substrate and then place a layer of copper on it.
 Then they “record” the layer to eliminate the copper that is not needed, leaving the adequate amount of copper area necessary for the application.
 Thereafter, the appropriate number of tracks or holes in the layers is drilled with a tungsten carbide drill or laser, depending on the size of the required pathways.
-All areas of the board where the components are placed will be bathed.
+All areas of the PCB China where the components are placed will be bathed.
 Then, any text is printed on the board with a screen printing process.
 The plates are ready for the test.
 After testing the plate, the plate is ready for the components to attach the desired application, this process is called “fill”.

 History of printed circuit boards